micromdm/nanomdm/docs/operations-guide.md

 This switch disables MDM client capability.
 This effecitvely turns this running instance into "API-only" mode.
 It is not compatible with having an empty `-api` switch.

+### -dm

+* URL to send Declarative Management requests to

+Specifies the "base" URL to send Declarative Management requests to.
+The full URL is constructed from this base URL appended with the type of Declarative Management ["Endpoint" request](https://developer.apple.com/documentation/devicemanagement/declarativemanagementrequest?language=objc) such as "status" or "declaration-items".
+Each HTTP request includes the NanoMDM enrollment ID as the HTTP header "X-Enrollment-ID".
+See [this blog post](https://micromdm.io/blog/wwdc21-declarative-management/) for more details.

 ### -migration

 * HTTP endpoint for enrollment migrations